 The implementation timing of capital projects in this plan is influenced by outturns of growth in particular areas.
 The advent and development of new technologies such as distributed generation and battery storage may have a significant effect on the implementation and timing of the capital expenditure projects in this plan.
+Growth in new loads such electric vehicle charging may also have an impact.
 In this environment, the company is looking to apply new technologies to defer large capital projects where it is practicable and economical to do so.